Scam: Vulnerability factors

 Confidence tricks exploit characteristics such as greed, dishonesty, vanity, opportunism, lust, compassion, credulity, irresponsibility, desperation, and naïvety.
-As such, there is no consistent profile of a confidence trick victim; the common factor is simply that the victim relies on the good faith of the con artist.
+As such, there is no consistent profile of a confidence trick victim; the common factor is simply that the victim relies on the con artist's good faith.
 Victims of investment scams tend to show an incautious level of greed and gullibility, and many con artists target the elderly and other people thought to be vulnerable, using various forms of confidence tricks.
 Researchers Huang and Orbach argue:

 Cons succeed for inducing judgment errors—chiefly, errors arising from imperfect information and cognitive biases.
 In popular culture and among professional con men, the human vulnerabilities that cons exploit are depicted as "dishonesty", "greed", and "gullibility" of the marks.
-Dishonesty, often represented by the expression "you can't cheat an honest man", refers to the willingness of marks to participate in unlawful acts, such as rigged gambling and embezzlement.
+Dishonesty, often expressed as "you can't cheat an honest man," refers to the willingness of marks to engage in unlawful acts, such as rigged gambling and embezzlement.
 Greed, the desire to "get something for nothing", is a shorthand expression of marks' beliefs that too-good-to-be-true gains are realistic.
 Gullibility reflects beliefs that marks are "suckers" and "fools" for entering into costly voluntary exchanges.
 Judicial opinions occasionally echo these sentiments.

 Online fraud

 Fraud has rapidly adapted to the Internet.
-The Internet Crime Complaint Center (IC3) of the FBI received 847,376 reports in 2021 with a reported loss of money of $6.9 billion in the US alone.
+The Internet Crime Complaint Center (IC3) of the FBI received 847,376 reports in 2021, with reported losses of $6.9 billion in the US alone.
 The Global Anti Scam Alliance annual Global State of Scam Report, stated that globally $47.8 billion was lost and the number of reported scams increased from 139 million in 2019 to 266 million in 2020.

-Government organizations have set up online fraud reporting websites to build awareness about online scams and help victims make reporting of online fraud easier.
+Government organizations have set up online fraud reporting websites to raise awareness about online scams and make it easier for victims to report online fraud.
 Examples are in the United States (FBI IC3, Federal Trade Commission), Australia (ScamWatch ACCC), Singapore (ScamAlert), United Kingdom (ActionFraud), Netherlands (FraudeHelpdesk).
-In addition, several private, non-profit initiatives have been set up to combat online fraud like AA419 (2004), APWG (2004) and ScamAdviser (2012).
+In addition, several private, non-profit initiatives have been set up to combat online fraud, such as AA419 (2004), APWG (2004) and ScamAdviser (2012).

+The top countries for online fraud are Russia, Ukraine, China, the United States, Nigeria, Romania, North Korea, the United Kingdom, Brazil and India.